|

 (back to top)

-At children's shows we prefer if the children are sitting down on the floor in front of us.
+• At children's shows we prefer if the children are sitting down on the floor in front of us.
 Not spread out far and wide.

-It's a good idea that no one sits behind us.
+• It's a good idea that no one sits behind us.

-Avoid giving the children squeaky noisemakers just before the show starts.
+• Avoid giving the children squeaky noisemakers

-even in the kitchen.
+• One of the most difficult and distracting things for any performer is to have a group of adults chatting away behind the children or even in the kitchen.
 So try to make sure that any parents or relatives either watch and participate in the show or get completely out of earshot.
 (Thanks!)

 Party Games